d-plaindoux/celma/README.md

 ident        = [a..zA..Z][a..zA..Z0..9_]* - {"let"}
 ```

-The `alter` is a special annotation are:
+The `alter` is an annotation where:
-- `^` allowing the capability to recognize negation,
+- `^` allows the capability to recognize negation,
-- `!` allowing the capability to backtrack on failure and
+- `!` allows the capability to backtrack on failure and
-- `#` allowing the capability to capture all chars.
+- `#` allows the capability to capture all chars.
-- `/` allowing the capability to lookahead without consuming scanned elements.
+- `/` allows the capability to lookahead without consuming scanned elements.

 The `#` alteration is important because it prevents massive list construction in memory.